GiovanniEliasDaRosa/Card-Game/README.md

 ## Language

-This project was developed to be used in Portuguese.
+This project was developed to be used in Portuguese, and there's a section in this readme explaining the project in Portuguese.

 ## Installation

 1. Check if you have some kind of local server and if you have PHP.
    > I created the project using **XAMPP**, so I don't know exactly if it'll work if you use a different type of server.
 2. Clone this repository.
 3. Open the project folder and navigate through to the api folder and execute the server.php.
-   > **DO NOT USE `php api/server.php`, BECAUSE THIS DOES NOT WORK**

 ```shell
 cd api
 php server.php
 ```

+**DO NOT USE `php api/server.php`, BECAUSE THIS DOES NOT WORK**

 ---